-

 Author Archives: admin

 Call for contributions: 37th EBES Conference in collaboration with FOM University and GLO, Berlin/Germany, October 6-8, 2021.
-Submission deadline for abstracts is August 20!
+NOW online only & submission deadline moved to September 17, 2021.

 Interested researchers are cordially invited to submit their abstracts or papers for presentation consideration.
-The 37th EBES Conference in Berlin will take place on October 6-8 2021 in Hybrid Mode (online and in-person).
-GLO is a co-organizing partner, and FOM … Continue reading
+The 37th EBES Conference will take place on October 6-8 2021 in Hybrid Mode (online and in-person).
+GLO is a co-organizing partner, and FOM University of … Continue reading